 The 2nd scenario that causes routine client/contractor problems is when excavations are made in a location that miss the point of the problem; or if the problem is more extensive then anticipated.
 Missing the point of the sewer line problem immediately raises everyone’s stress level.
 Before an attempt at a spot sewer pipe repair is made a video camera should be inserted in the line.
 A sewer camera will both determine the point of the problem, and if a repair is a wise decision.
 A video can clearly show the overall integrity of the entire house sewer.

-How much money can be wasted by incorrect sewer repairs?
+How much money You can waste by incorrect sewer repairs

 Sewer repairs can typically range from $3,000.00 to $6,000.00, it all depends on the particular job and location.
 In some cases when inappropriate or incorrect sewer repairs are done the entire cost of the repair can be lost.
 For instance replacing 10′ of sewer run in the middle of a back-pitch problem is a complete waste of funds.

 Always be an educated consumer and know your options.
 Just like in life if something seems to good to be true, it usually isn’t.